 Most people start their search by checking the daily local newspapers or by asking an estate agent for a list of rental properties available.
 The real estate agent will then arrange a viewing of the accommodation.
 The Internet is also a popular source when looking for your new home.

-If your children are joining you for your expat experience, you will be pleased to read that the Australian school system is very good by worldwide standards.
-School is compulsory for children between the age of 5 and about 15-16.
+If your children are joining you for your expat experience, you will be pleased to read that the Australian school system is deemed to be very good by worldwide standards.
+School is compulsory for children from the age of 6 to 16.
 However, most children stay in education or vocational training until they finish year 12 or reach the age of 17-18.
-Parents can choose to send their offspring to pre-school when they are 4 years old, but as this is a popular choice, waiting lists can be long.
+Parents can choose to send their offspring to pre-school when they are four years old, but as this is a popular choice waiting lists can be long.

 There is also a variety of private schools, either independent or with religious affiliation.
 Most of them are listed in the Private Schools Directory.
 There are several international schools among them, most of which use English as their language of instruction.
-In cities like Sydney and Melbourne, you can also find some bilingual schools, e.g. for French, German, or Japanese.
+In cities like Sydney and Melbourne, you can also find some bilingual schools, such as French, German, or Japanese.

-Due to the general high quality of teaching in Australia, many expat families don´t bother with international schools and send their children to normal schools instead.
-Some government schools and many private schools attract such high numbers of international students that they offer courses in English as a second language, or even the International Baccalaureate.
+Due to the general high quality of education in Australia, many expat families do not need to send their children to international schools, opting for public schools instead.
+Some government schools and many private schools offer courses in English as a second language, or even the International Baccalaureate.
 You can search for an IB school in your area via the International Baccalaureate Organization.
 Many universities across the world recognize the Australian Senior Secondary Certificate of Education as well.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.